-After the application is generated by linking with the validated Module, the ghash utility is to be used to re-compute the SHA1 digests of the ISS HA-ECT library.
-These digests should be embedded within a special read-only data section in the application executable.
-The ISS HA-ECT library's FIPS initialization function, ect\Set\FIPS\Mode(), will dynamically compute the SHA-1 digests and compare them against these build-time stored values to make sure they match.
+The ghash utility is used by ISS to inject the HMAC-SHA-1 digests within a special read-only data section of the ISS HA-ECT FIPS Shared Object Module.
+The ISS HA-ECT library's FIPS initialization function, ect\EnableFIPSMode(), will dynamically compute the SHA-1 digests and compare them against these build-time stored values to make sure they match.
 This run-time check ensures that the ISS HA-ECT library has not been corrupted between application build-time and system run-time.

-This chain of integrity checks assures that applications using ISS HA-ECT will use FIPS 140-2 validated cryptography when built using the validated ISS HA-ECT FIPS Object Module.
+This chain of integrity checks assures that applications using ISS HA-ECT will use FIPS 140-2 validated cryptography when built using the validated ISS HA-ECT FIPS Shared Object Module.